hidekazu-konishi.com

 This time, I will try OCR processing with Amazon Textract, which has been used to read various types of documents and extract data such as text, handwritten characters, and tables as one of AWS's fully managed Machine Learning services.

-The configuration diagram to realize this theme is as follows.
+The Architecture Diagram to realize this theme is as follows.

 Using Amazon Textract for OCR(Optical Character Recognition)